jacurtis813/third-lesson/README.md

 * Begin with opening the new repository in github.
 Clone into desktop
 * Create the html file and the css file
 * Begin the lesson with fonts.
 Size, weight, family and etc.
+* Learn how to link font-family from external source.
+How to write them in css